Sovima/fabric-docs/docs/data-engineering/delta-fsck-repair-table.md

 ## Configs
-`spark.databricks.delta.fsck.maxNumEntriesInResult` - used to set the limit for how many `spark.databricks.delta.fsck.missingDVsResolution` - can be set to "exception" (default) or "removeDVs".
+`spark.databricks.delta.fsck.maxNumEntriesInResult` - used to set the limit for how many `spark.databricks.delta.fsck.missingDeletionVectorsMode` - can be set to "exception" (default) or "removeDVs".
 By default, an exception is thrown when a deletion vector is detected.
 If the "removeDVs" option is selected, the transaction log entries that have a missing deletion vector are removed and then added back but with no accosiated deletion vector.
 That way we are preserving the associated parquet file but extra data might return due to a removed deletion vector.

 ## Returns
 In both cases (`DRY RUN` and normal), the following columns will be reported to the user: